You are listening to the Sean Hannity Radio Show Podcast.

 Thank you.

-I mean, right now that look, here's the thing.
+I mean, right now, look, here's the thing.

-If they're successful, though these five groups that I'm identifying as trying to take Trump down, then that means what you fought for and what you voted for and the change you wanted isn't gonna happen.
+If they're successful, these five groups that I'm identifying as trying to take Trump down, then that means what you fought for and what you voted for and the change you wanted isn't going to happen.

-So if you want your agenda now, you better re-engaged.
+So if you want your agenda now, you better re-engage.

 Because that's when the weakness of the Republicans kicks in.